-The intelligent system will employ cutting-edge Artificial Intelligence (AI) techniques, such as Natural Language Processing (NLP) for encoding controls and metrics originally stated in natural language, and Deep Learning (DL) (specifically, transformer-based models) for the association between controls and metrics, and between controls and controls.
-Additionally, various optimization strategies will be explored to choose the most effective subset of metrics to be measured or meet specific criteria set by the compliance manager.
+To achieve this, MARI employs advanced AI techniques, such as NLP and DL, specifically transformer-based models, to encode and capture the semantic meaning of controls and metrics.
+This automation reduces manual effort and streamlines the compliance manager's tasks.
+Additionally, various optimization strategies will be explored to select the most effective subset of metrics for measurement or to meet specific criteria set by the compliance manager.

-The following components communicate with MARI as shown in Figure 1:
+The following component communicates with MARI as shown in Figure 1: